Tasmania Public Service Salary Scales

 TAS General Stream Salary Guide by Classification

-Quick reference for every Tasmania Public Service General Stream classification and what it pays in 2025–2026.
-All figures are annual gross salary.
-Select any level to calculate your take-home pay after tax, Medicare, and super.
+Quick reference for every Tasmania Public Service General Stream classification and what it pays in 2025–2026— gross salary plus the estimated take-home pay, employer super, and total package the salary table doesn't show.
+Select any level to calculate your exact take-home pay after tax, Medicare, and super.

 TAS Band 1 Salary